hermit-node/working-pyramid/README.txt

 the last two will run through the install and build process, using npm and pnpm respectively, and hoist the files into a webpage at localhost:6543
 It also has a basic skeleton of backend request from frontend that I'm working on right now but this is an excellent starter for anyone that's interested.

+**It does use shell=True from subprocess but I wasn't able to run a node command system wide without it.**